evnchn/ISDN2603-IR-spectroscopy/README.md

 Powered by [LinkStart.py](https://github.com/evnchn/linkstart.py), a lightweight dependency auto-installer.

-_You may use command-line parameter for easier specification of the file name._
+_You may use command-line parameter for easier specification of the file name, especially when the file is in the same directory of the script._

 ## Example

+_First copy TPU.csv from RAMAN_DATA/Group1 folder to same directory of reader.py_

 `py reader.py TPU.csv`